 The good old employee handbook–you’re probably wondering if your small business has grown to a point where you need one.
 We will answer that question and more in this article, as well as provide you a Free Employee Handbook Sample for you to download.
-You can also check out Zenefits, which offers a free employee handbook while streamlining hiring, onboarding, and more.
-Click here to check it out.
+You can also check out JustWorks, which offers an employee handbook builder as one of its many HR management tools.
+Click here for a free consultation.

 Think of the employee handbook as the keeper of the general “rules of thumb” for your business (like your company values and work hours) as well as any policies and laws that employees need to know about (like benefits and sick leave).